marukosy124/doctor-booking-system/README.md

 **2. Search doctors by keywords**

 User can search doctors by some keywords.
 Doctors that have such keywords in their name, description or address will be returned.

+## Tests

+You are welcomed to test the app using your own test cases.
+Here are some suggested test cases:

+- [ ] Responsiveness
+- [ ] Navigation
+- [ ] Search doctor by some keywords
+- [ ] Make a valid booking
+- [ ] Make an invalid booking
+- [ ] Check booking history
+- [ ] Cancel a booking